iLib-js/ilib-lint/README.md

 - `this.name` - a unique name for this formatter
 - `this.description` - a description of this type of formatter to display to users
-- `this.link` - (optional) a link to a web page that gives a more complete explanation the rule and how to resolve the problem it found
+- `this.link` - (optional) a link to a web page that gives a more complete explanation of the rule and how to resolve the problem it found

 The formatter should also override and implement the [format()](https://github.com/iLib-js/i18nlint-common/blob/main/src/Formatter.js) method,